8ta4/say/DONTREADME.md

 ### Recording

+> Why does this tool use the built-in microphone by default?

+I wanted to make `say` easy to try out.

 > Why doesn't this tool store my audio after transcribing?
 (Planned)

 Storing audio can amplify the observer effect, potentially making you more self-conscious.